9999years/projects-for-beginner-coders/README.md

 * A utility for resizing images.
 For Python, use [Pillow] to load images
   * Challenge: let the user choose between several modes of resizing; average areas in the source image to create smoother pictures
+* Generate random gradients.
+Can you figure out rules to make them as pretty as possible?
+* Simulate [Conway’s Game of Life][conway], starting with noise (i.e. randomly-generated cells)

 ## Games